kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Human Review Still Matters

-Sentiment supports judgment.
+Sentiment supports judgment
-It does not replace it.
+It does not replace it
 Context completes interpretation

 > This summary reinforces the key concepts from this section.
 Reviewing main ideas helps consolidate learning and identify areas that need further study.